 What is V8?

 V8 is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
 It is used in Chrome and in Node.js, among others.
-It implements ECMAScript and WebAssembly, and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.
-V8 can run standalone, or can be embedded into any C++ application.
+It implements ECMAScript and WebAssembly, and runs on Windows, macOS, and Linux systems that use x64, IA-32, or ARM processors.
+V8 can be embedded into any C++ application.

 Latest posts and feature explainers